thomson159/pos/README.md

 ### Note:
 - Only the `/shop` page is connected to the backend.
 - Other parts of the frontend project are not relevant to this integration.
+- The shop frontend is written in plain JavaScript instead of TypeScript.

 ### 📌 Issues and TODOs

 - **File structure**: the entire shop frontend is currently in a single file `src/pages/shop.js` – needs to be split into components.
 - **Tests**: no frontend or end-to-end tests; backend only has some partial end-to-end tests.
 - **CORS**: use prod cors for front - back
-- **Frontend language**: the shop frontend is written in plain JavaScript instead of TypeScript.

 ```bash
 git clone https://github.com/thomson159/pen